beatobongco/dibtap/_posts/2023-01-04-environment-and-context-independence.md

 I also wonder the same thing - what if I had the opportunity to go to a school like Stanford or MIT?
 How much differently would I have turned out?

 But again there's no sense in looking back.
 I made the most of the resources and opportunities I had at the time.
-Being born in a third-world country, I'm already considered very priveleged to have gone to the college I went to.
+Being born in a third-world country, I'm already considered very privileged to have gone to the college I went to.

 I think though as we get older and our spending power incrases so does our freedom.
 We increasingly get the chance to pick our own environments and I think that's a super important thing.